Chitting potatoes… what’s (ch)it all about?!

 Basically, we’re encouraging healthy sprouting before we plant around late March time – simple as that!

-Put your seed potatoes in a light, cool but frost-free spot (about 10 C is ideal), windowsills, conservatories, greenhouses all with plenty of light but not near a source of heat should work.
+- Put your seed potatoes in a light, cool but frost-free spot (about 10 C is ideal).
+Windowsills, conservatories, greenhouses or anywhere with plenty of light but not near a source of heat is ideal.

-After around 6 weeks you should have sturdy shoots around 3cm long that are ready to plant in rich soil in full sun.
+- After around six weeks you should have sturdy shoots around 3cm long that are ready to plant in rich soil in full sun.

 Just keep an eye for late frosts as your potatoes begin to sprout up and cover with a bit more soil to protect if need be.